My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Third, it was the last song to include bassist Derek Forbes, who had a falling out with the band and left, eventually joining Brian McGee in Propaganda.

-Lastly, it ruined Simple Minds, pushing them in a musical direction that lost their character, distinction, success, and the core audience developed over the first seven albums.
+Lastly, it ruined Simple Minds, pushing them in a musical direction that lost their character, distinction, success, and the core audience they had developed over the first seven albums.
 It was the peak from which they would tumble.

 SM10.jpg

 Other singles, “All the Things She Said,” “Sanctify Yourself,” and “Ghost Dancing” all did reasonably well and revealed the general consistency of the album.
-There was also the addition of backing, soul-styled vocals from Robin Clarke of Chic.
-This continued the band’s move to a more American music style – at least several years before U2 would do so with Rattle and Hum.
-This version of Simple Minds simply bore no resemblance to the band that had taken breaths away (mine at least) with their music just a few years prior.
-There were some structural similarities – “Love Song,” “The American,” and “Waterfront” had the expansive sound they now fully embraced – but there was nothing to compare the sublime brilliance of New Gold Dream.
+There was also the addition of new, soulful backing vocals from Robin Clarke of Chic, which furthered the transition to an American music style – notably several years before U2 would do the same with Rattle and Hum (1988).
+This version of Simple Minds bore little resemblance to the band that had taken your breath away (mine at least) just a few years prior.
+There were some structural similarities – “Love Song,” “The American,” and “Waterfront” had the expansive sound they now fully embraced – but there was nothing on Once Upon a Time to compare to the brilliance of New Gold Dream.

 SM11.jpg

 After long tours promoting Once Upon a Time, the band released the next album a distant four years later.
-Somehow, I ended up with a cassette copy of this album (I certainly didn’t buy it) but I don’t think I played it more than once or twice.
-It’s a wretched album, lacking any hooks, intriguing or challenging music, or the enthralling instrumentation of the band’s prior LPs.
-It would be MacNeil’s last as keyboard player, Gaynor would be demoted back to a session player, and their replacement bassist left in the middle of the recording sessions.
-It was now just Kerr and Burchill, looking for a way forward.
+Somehow, I ended up with a cassette copy of this LP (I certainly didn’t buy it) but I don’t think I played it more than once or twice.
+It was a wretched album, lacking any hooks, intriguing or challenging music, or the enthralling instrumentation of the band’s prior work.

-See the Lights \ Real Life (1991)
+“See the Lights” \ Real Life (1991)

-Great Leap Forward \ Good News from the Next World (1995)
+“Great Leap Forward” \ Good News from the Next World (1995)

-Glitterball \ Néapolis (1998)
+“Glitterball” \ Néapolis (1998)

 Jim Kerr and Charlie Burchill